-General Elective Units Courses
+General Elective Units

-All JD students must complete 16 elective units.
+JD students in the graduating cohort of 2027 and earlier must complete 16 elective units.
+Students in the Class of 2028 and beyond must complete 13 elective units.
 Elective courses are offered in the summer semester.
 Elective courses change every year, and the summer course schedule will be announced prior to the summer elective enrollment period.
 See academic calendar.
 After completing two required clinical units, students may take additional clinical courses to satisfy their elective requirements.
-Students allocate up to 11 clinical units toward their elective requirement.
+JD students may allocate up to 11 clinical units toward their degree.